bradbell/xrst/sphinx/test_out/heading_links.rst

 6. The end of the anchor is trimmed until a letter or digit is reached.

 If for one page, these anchors are not unique, xrst reports an error.
-This keeps the html links valid as long as one does not change the corresponding headers.
-This is useful when answering questions by sending a link to a particular heading in the documentation.

 .. meta::
    :keywords: discussion